Introduction and Overview

 Duplication of reading in print & on screen

 We are in the process of testing the fusion between PAMCo and Ipsos iris data and will update this question once these tests have been carried out.

 Using PAMCo in the data bureaux

-Due to the different methodologies between NRS and PAMCo data the PAMCo Board have mandated that they should not be compared for marketing and commercial purposes.
-As such, you will not be able to trend data until such time as there are at least two PAMCo datasets to compare and trend.
+Due to the different methodologies between pre Covid data collection and current data collection, the PAMCo Board have mandated that they should not be compared for marketing and commercial purposes.

-PAMCo will publish data every quarter based on the most recent rolling 12 months of survey data available e.g. PAMCo January 2017 – December 2017.
-In order to avoid issuing multiple datasets to the bureaux, a single 12-month dataset will be published, i.e. there will be no separate six-month file available within the bureaux
+PAMCo publishes data every quarter based on the most recent rolling 12 months of survey data available e.g. PAMCo January 2020 – December 2020.

-In the case of analyses involving digital platforms, this is because the integration of digital data is carried out using the full 12 months of PAMCo data and is not controlled on a six-month base, or for any time period other than the full 12 months.
+Analysis of DIGITAL audience data or combined print and digital audience data should ONLY be conducted on a 12 month base.
+This is because the integration of digital data is carried out using the full 12 months of PAMCo data and is not controlled for any time period other than the full 12 months.

 This is possible.
 Please contact your own planning bureaux for details on how to carry this out.

 Please speak to your respective planning bureaux for training on how to carry out reach and frequency planning